Table of contents

 There are different types of ulcerative colitis, which are based on their location and the state of severity.
 Some include; ulcerative proctitis, pancolitis, proctosigmoiditis, distal colitis, and acute ulcerative colitis.

-This inflammation occurs in any part of the digestive part; from the mouth to the anus.
+This inflammation occurs in any part of the digestive tract, from mouth to anus.
 It affects the small intestine first before spreading to the large intestine (colon).

 a) The Immune System

-There are several ways that the immune system can contribute to inflammation of the digestive tract.
+There are several ways the immune system can contribute to digestive tract inflammation.

-The body is created in such a way that on the attack of a bacterial or viral infection, it, which has the immune system as a controlling factor, produces pathogens that fight these infections.
-When this infection is in the digestive tract, the fight against it is engaged and the tract can be inflamed due to the reactions.
+The body is created in such a way that on the attack of a bacterial or viral infection, in which the immune system, as a controlling factor, produces pathogens that fight these infections.
+When this infection is in the digestive tract, the fight against it is engaged, and the tract can be inflamed due to the reactions.
 But when the infection dies off, the inflamed tract heals up.

-This is a defect that occurs when your body’s immune system begins to attack your body cells.
-As a result, your immune system begins to attack the tissues of the digestive tract causing inflammation.
+This is a defect that occurs whenever our body’s immune system begins to attack our own body cells.
+As a result, our immune system begins to attack the digestive tract tissues, causing inflammation.

-If you have an immunodeficiency, your body’s immune system is too weak to fight any infectious attack in your digestive tract.
-The bacteria, viruses, and antigens attack the tract with no resolve and this causes inflammation.
+If a person has an immunodeficiency, then the body’s immune system is too weak to fight against the infectious attack in the digestive tract.
+The bacteria, viruses, and antigens attack the tract with no resolution, and this causes inflammation.

 b) Environmental Factors